backdrop-contrib/faqfield/README.md

   - Accordion (jQuery JavaScript animated show / hide)
   - Simple text (none formatted, simple output for custom theming)
-  - Definition list (typical <dl> FAQ list)
+  - Definition list (typical &#60;dl&#62; FAQ list)
   - Anchor list (a FAQ with anchor link list)

-  If you are using accordion you can modify its behavior easily by the display settings.
+  If you are using accordion, you can modify its behavior easily by the display settings.

 Credits